For Putin, World Cup shows Russia cannot be caged by hostile West

 Putin, a keen sportsman though not a footballer, promised in December that Russia would make the World Cup "a grandiose celebration of sports".

-With Russia ranked by FIFA as the tournament's second weakest team after Saudi Arabia, Putin has made clear he is looking for gains off, not on the pitch.
+With Russia ranked by FIFA as the tournament's weakest team, Putin has made clear he is looking for gains off, not on the pitch.

 When asked at an economic forum last month who would win the World Cup, his answer was swift.
 "The winners will be the organisers," Putin said to applause from officials in the audience.